-- Have intern sign a waiver and email it to email@example.com and firstname.lastname@example.org
+- Have the intern sign a waiver and an internship agreement.
+Email both to firstname.lastname@example.org and email@example.com

 1. Attend a live or recorded training.
 All intern supervisors should attend a training to learn about CCL guidelines for conducting an internship.
 Live webinars are held twice a year (in January and in July).
 To receive an invite, please email email@example.com.
 You can also watch the recording.

 2. Create a position description.
 Your first step will be to create a position description for the internship.
 How many hours is the internship? (we recommend 7-10 hours a week, for 12 weeks.)
 What will the intern do?
 Start a list of all projects and tasks you have on your plate, then find the tasks that you could both train and supervise an intern to complete.
 Think about what groups of tasks would be a beneficial learning experience for a student.
 Interns need projects that can utilize their creativity, leadership, and critical thinking skills as well as helping with administrative tasks and whatever else needs to be done.
 Make a list of skills that are required for the job and others that are desirable.
 What personality type would be most suitable for the work that you have in mind?
 Use the sample internship description to customize your internship.

 In addition, where will the intern work?
 Do you have a home office?
 Will you be able to meet them on campus?
 At a public location?
 Because CCL chapters do not have offices, it is up to you to find a safe, professional, and convenient place where you and your intern can meet regularly to work together.
 We recommend that all interns be local so they can meet face-to-face with their supervisors on a regular basis.
 We also recommend that students do not relocate for the internship.
 Checking in by phone and video call is also a good way to have accountability.